A list view is coded as a simple unordered list containing linked list items with a

 data-role="list-divider" to any list item.
 These items are styled with the body swatch "b" by default (light gray in the default theme) but you can specify a theme for dividers by adding the

-data-groupingtheme attribute and specifying a theme swatch letter.
+data-dividertheme attribute to the list element (ul or ol) and specifying a theme swatch letter.

 jQuery Mobile provides a very easy way to filter a list with a simple client-side search feature.
 To make a list filterable, simply add the